AIRSHOW GUIDE: DUXFORD

 Duxford’s major weekend airshows typically fall in late May, mid-July and late September.
-The May airshow, the Duxford Air Festival, features a broad array of civilian displays, as well as several warbirds and military types.
-The September show has a stronger theme, and usually focusses on the Battle of Britain.
-The July slot was previously occupied by Flying Legends: the Air Festival will be moved into this slot in 2021, with no major airshow in May that year.
+One of these airshows traditionally has an “air festival” theme, featuring broad array of civilian displays, as well as several warbirds and military types.
+The September show is usually focussed on the Battle of Britain.
+The July slot was previously occupied by Flying Legends, and we are still waiting to see what Duxford’s event calendar will look like post-pandemic.

 Due to the large crowds and lengthy flying displays (typically running from lunchtime until around 5pm), it is not possible to fully explore the museum on airshow days.

 Of the museum’s smaller events, of most interest to aviation enthusiasts are Flying Days (formerly known as Showcase Days).
 These one-day mini-airshows, held several times throughout the year, focus on aircraft based at Duxford.
 Flying Days attract small crowds, typically up to 4,000 per day rather than the 10,000 per day expected at a fully-fledged airshow, and they are designed to allow time to explore the museum, with flying taking place over around an hour in the early afternoon.
 Flying Days are sometimes held in conjuction with other events, such as classic aircraft fly-ins and general aviation expositions.

 Standard admission to the Imperial War Museum on non-event days costs £22.70 per adult, or £11.35 per child (under 16).
 On Flying Days, this increases to £28.50 per adult or £14.25 per child.